 The first chapter of this manual covers the format of source files accepted by the simulator, describing the data types and the directives, in addition to command line parameters.
 In the second chapter there's an overview of the subset of the MIPS64 instruction set that is accepted by EduMIPS64, with all the needed parameters and indications to use them.
-The third chapter is a description of the user interface of EduMIPS64, that explains the purpose of each frame and menu, along with a description of the configuration dialog, the Dinero frontend dialog, the Manual dialog and command line options.
-The fourth chapter contains some useful examples.
+The third chapter is a description of the Floating Point Unit and its instruction set.
+The fourth chapter is a description of the explains the purpose of each frame and menu, along with a description of the configuration dialog, the Dinero frontend dialog, the Manual dialog and command line options.
+The fifth chapter contains some useful examples.

-This manual refers to EduMIPS64 version 0.5.3.
+This manual describes EduMIPS64 version 1.2.2.